Sustainability Certificate Course Descriptions

 Climate Justice - Kevin Koenig, Amazon Watch

 The people who have historically benefited the most from the burning of fossil fuels are not the same people who are bearing the most severe consequences from climate change impacts.
 This course will examine global and local climate impacts from the frontlines of extraction in places like the Amazon Basin, to fenceline refinery communities here in California.
-We'll discuss the strengths and weaknesses of policy efforts to curb emissions including the UNFCCC process, explore social movements to keep fossil fuels in the ground and hold industry and financial institutions accountable, and hear directly from indigenous leaders about their efforts to defend standing forests and advance their rights.
+We'll discuss the strengths and weaknesses of policy efforts to curb emissions including the UNFCCC process, explore social movements to keep fossil fuels in the ground and hold industry and financial institutions accountable, and hear directly from Indigenous leaders about their efforts to defend standing forests and advance their rights.

 We have become an urban planet, with most major economic, social, and environmental processes shaped by how our cities grow and change.
 Promoting more sustainable urban growth is critical for the planet's future, but there are important equity concerns in how we move towards more sustainable urban growth.
 This course will examine overall global patterns of urbanization and plans for development of more sustainable cities.
 We'll look at state legislation designed to promote more sustainable cities, and the social equity impacts of the urban planning processes that have emerged in recent years.
 In particular, we will focus on the City of Santa Cruz’s sustainable policies, programs and projects as well as how they are integrating social vulnerability and equity into these processes.

-NEW: Community Engagement - Alessandra Bicudo Alvares, Sustainability Office staff
+Community Engagement - Alessandra Bicudo Alvares, Sustainability Office staff

 Believing in the value of bridging our campus with our community, as well as the rewarding nature of connecting with community members, the Sustainability Certificate Program now offers an opportunity for participants to volunteer and engage locally, while getting credit towards their certification.